 1. Calculate Grades

-- Click the “Course Name” box, and enter the name of your course.
+- Click the “Course Name” box and enter your course name.

-- Enter your grade on the assessment.
-You can enter a percentage or a letter grade.
+- Input your grade on the assessment (percentage or letter grade).

-Pro tip: It is important that you keep all graded work until the end of the semester as teachers are humans and may enter your grade in the system incorrectly.
+Pro tip: It’s smart to keep all graded work until the end of the semester—teachers are human and entry errors happen.

 2. Calculate Final Grades

-- In the “Desired Grade” column, enter the grade you would like to earn for the course.
+- In the “Desired Grade” column, enter the grade you want to earn for the course.

-- In the “Final Worth” column, enter the percentage that the final exam is worth of your total course grade (i.e. final exam=45% of your total grade for a course.)
+- In the “Final Worth” column, enter the percentage that your final exam contributes to your overall grade (e.g., if the final is 45% of your grade, enter 45%).

 The grade calculator will do the easy part by determining the grade you need.
 Now it’s up to you to do the work to earn the grade you desire.